auth0/Lock-Facebook.Android/README.md

 # Deprecation notice

-This package relies on a token endpoint that is now considered deprecated.
-If your Auth0 client was created after Jun 8th 2017 you won't be able to use this package.
+This package relies on a token endpoint that is now considered deprecated. **If your Auth0 client was created after Jun 8th 2017 you won't be able to use this package**.
+This repository is left for reference purposes.

-We recommend using browser-based flows to authenticate users.
-You can do that using then [auth0.android](https://github.com/auth0/auth0.android#authentication-with-hosted-login-page) package's `WebAuthProvider` class, as explained in [this document](https://auth0.com/docs/libraries/auth0-android).
+**We recommend using browser-based flows to authenticate users**.
+You can do that using the [auth0.android](https://github.com/auth0/auth0.android#authentication-with-hosted-login-page) package's `WebAuthProvider` class, as explained in [this document](https://auth0.com/docs/libraries/auth0-android).

 ## Requirements